VoidLeech/Oblivion/README.md

 - Abstract Mixin Plugin for easy mod-dependent mixins.
 - Some extension methods for Block-, Item-, or FluidTypeProperties to undo calls like `noCollission()` \[sic\] (atm only a subset of properties is available).
 - Advancement Brute Forcer to grant advancements by name, regardless of the actual criteria defined.
-- Abstract System to provide additional resource packs.
+- Easy System to provide additional resource/data packs.
 - Simple Registration of Potion Recipes, Compostability, and Furnace Fuel Time.
 - Mod-agnostic Sign Registration.
 - Mod-agnostic Boat Registration.